Second Iraqi–Kurdish War: Aftermath

 As a result, the Iraqi government extended its control over the Iraqi Kurdistan after fifteen years and in order to secure its influence, started an Arabization program by moving Arabs to the vicinity of oil fields in northern Iraq, particularly the ones around Kirkuk.
 The repressive measures carried out by the government against the Kurds after the Algiers agreement led to renewed clashes between the Iraqi Army and Kurdish guerrillas in 1977.
 In 1978 and 1979, 600 Kurdish villages were burned down and around 200,000 Kurds were deported to other parts of the country.

 In the early 1980s, with the eruption of the Iran–Iraq War, another Kurdish rebellion erupted in northern Iraq, initiated with Iranian support.
 The revolt ended with a massive killing campaign by Saddam Hussein in 1986–1989.
 During the Al-Anfal campaign an estimated 182,000 Kurds lost their lives in north Iraq and hundreds of thousands forced to become refugees, fleeing mostly to neighbouring Iran.

 The area underwent chaos again in 1991 following the Persian Gulf War.
 Encouraged by Saddam's defeat in Kuwait, Shi'a Arabs and Iraqi Kurds revolted against the Ba'athist regime.
 The defection of the government-recruited Kurdish Jash home guard militia gave considerable force to the revolt.
-Unlike the failed Shi'a rebellion in the south, the Kurdish uprising eventually led to the establishment of the Kurdistan Region.
+Following the Iraqi no-fly zones conflict during which the United States, United Kingdom and France enforced two no-fly zones in Iraq, the Kurds had a chance to establish self-rule after the Iraqi armed forces withdrew from parts of northern Iraq.